-2. Decide Who's Best at What and Let Them Do It
+2. Decide Who's Best at What

 In-house skill gaps are a natural component of a small team.
 There is an element of faking it until you make it, but you will be more successful if you defer.
 If someone on your team is more skilled than you at something, let them do it.
 If you’re spending way too much time on one part of your business, consider outsourcing it.
 One of our biggest catalysts for growth was bringing in a skilled development contractor.
 We raised hundreds of thousands of dollars in a few short months.

-3. Clearly Define Your Value and Work to Enhance It
+3. Clearly Define Your Value

 Like all charities, our purpose was identified by our founder, and emboldened by the lack of resources tackling the issue.
 Our programs and services were established and evolved year-over-year.
 If you have a pipe dream off in the distance, put it out there into the universe and it will likely come to fruition.
 At the very least, a friend or mentor will hold you accountable to work towards your goal.

-4. Figure Out Who You Truly Are, Even If That Means Making a Huge Pivot
+4. Figure Out Who You Truly Are

 Stupid Cancer was formed as the I’m Too Young For This!
 Cancer Foundation.
 We used iy as a way of abbreviating the organization, and it was well known for several years in our niche charity space.
 We hit an interesting point of growth where the general public was referring to us as our tagline “Stupid Cancer” in growing numbers.
 At some point it became prevalent enough to give us pause for thought.
 The idea of changing our name was daunting, but it was the slingshot we needed to propel us to greatness.
 For those that know it, iy is a reminder of our corporate infancy, and a time of the unknown.